wesleycamargo/azure-docs.pt-br/articles/automation/automation-solution-vm-management.md

 ## <a name="azure-monitor-logs-records"></a>Registros de logs do Azure Monitor

-A Automação cria dois tipos de registros no workspace do Log Analytics: logs de trabalho e fluxos de trabalho.
+A Automação cria dois tipos de registros no espaço de trabalho do Log Analytics: logs de trabalho e fluxos de trabalho.

 ### <a name="job-logs"></a>Logs de trabalho